PierreBeucher/cloudypad/docs/src/usage/autostop.md

 Instance is considered inactive when all these conditions are met:
 - You're not connected via Moonlight
 - You're not downloading a game (no significant incoming network activity is detected)
+- You're not updating the instance using `cloudypad` commands like `cloudypad configure` (to avoid interrupting instance during configuration or updates)

 ## Configuration